MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/classify.md

 Work with your security and governance teams as early as possible to define:

-- A clear process for sharing any workloads on the backlog that have sensitive data.
+- A clear process for sharing any workloads in the backlog that have sensitive data.

 - An understanding of the governance requirements and the security baseline that's required for different levels of data sensitivity.
 - Any influence that data sensitivity might have on the subscription design, management group hierarchies, or landing zone requirements.